Njuguna-JohnBrian/WeCode-Guides/README.md

 ## ASSIGNMENT

 [Watch this video and complete everything in it, proof of completion will be required by Sunday Evening](https://youtu.be/CvUiKWv2-C0?si=htRr7Ov8I0X8J21e)
 - Please note that you will take turns presenting and explaining some few concepts
+- Try to take notes and document the commands